 Some image file formats support multiple copies of an image at successively lower resolutions (MIP-map levels, or an "image pyramid").
 Given a created ImageOutput, you can query whether MIP-maps may be stored in the file:

 '''

-std::unique_ptr<ImageOutput> out = ImageOutput::create (filename);
+auto out = ImageOutput::create (filename);

 if (out->supports ("mipmap"))

 ...

 '''